patrickfav/bytes-java/README.md

 ### Transformers

-Transformer transform the internal byte array.
+Transformers transform the internal byte array.
 It is possible to create custom transformers if a specific feature is not provided by the default implementation (see `BytesTransformer`).
 Depending on the type (mutable vs immutable) and transformer it will overwrite the internal byte array